-The False Claims Act statute of limitations can put an end to even the most meritorious cases.
-Below is an overview of the FCA's filing deadlines to help you avoid losing a worthwhile case on a technicality.
+The False Claims Act statute of limitations can put an end to even the most worthwhile cases.
+Below is an overview of the FCA's filing deadlines to help you avoid losing a significant case due to a technicality.

 Beating the FCA Clock

-When it comes to the False Claims Act statute of limitations it's important to first note that FCA cases can be prosecuted by the government as well as individuals.
-This is true even for cases originally filed by individuals.
+When it comes to the False Claims Act statute of limitations, it's important to first note that FCA cases can be prosecuted by the government as well as individuals.
+This is true even for cases individuals originally filed.
 In those cases, courts are required to seal the FCA complaint for at least 60 days after it is filed so that the government can decide whether to intervene.
 If the government does step in to lead an FCA case, it can affect the applicable statute of limitations.

 FCA Cases Prosecuted by Individuals

-In those cases that proceed with individuals as the sole plaintiffs (who are also referred to as "relators"), the text of the FCA states that the civil action must be brought within six years after the date of the violation.
-In most cases this would be six years from the date that a fraudulent claim is submitted to the federal government.
+In those cases that proceed with individuals as the sole plaintiffs (who are also referred to as "relators"), the text of the FCA states that the civil action must be brought within six years after the date of the violation, or no more than three years from when the government knew or should have known of the violation.